+Stop at Drawbridges:
-Stop at Drawbridges.
-Stop at drawbridges that do not have a traffic light or traffic control attendant.
-Stop at least 50 feet before the draw of the bridge.
-Look to make sure the draw is completely closed before crossing.
-You do not have to stop, but you must slow down and make sure it's safe, when:

-- There is a traffic light showing green. - The bridge has an attendant or traffic officer who controls traffic whenever the bridge opens.
+- Stop at drawbridges that do not have a signal light or traffic control attendant. - Stop 50 feet before the draw of the bridge. - Look to make sure the draw is completely closed before crossing. - You do not need to stop, but must slow down and make sure it is safe, when: - > There is a traffic light showing green. - > The bridge has an attendant or traffic officer who controls traffic whenever the bridge opens.

-4.4 - After-trip Vehicle Inspection
+4.4 - AFTER-TRIP VEHICLE INSPECTION

 Inspect your bus at the end of each shift.
 If you work for an interstate carrier, you must complete a written inspection report for each bus driven.
 The report must specify each bus and list any defect that would affect safety or result in a breakdown.
 If there are no defects, the report should say so.

-Riders sometimes damage safety-related parts such as handholds, seats, emergency exits and windows.
+Riders sometimes damage safety-related parts such as handholds, seats, emergency exits, and windows.
 If you report this damage at the end of a shift, mechanics can make repairs before the bus goes out again.
 Mass transit drivers should also make sure passenger signaling devices and brake-door interlocks work properly.

-4.5 - Prohibited Practices
+4.5 - PROHIBITED PRACTICES